RatnadeepGhosh/Camera-Web-Application/README.md

 ﻿# Camera-Web-Application
-This is a web-based camera application that I have made with a few basic functionalities.
+This is a web-based camera application that I have made with a some functionalities.

 Features:-
 1. The application can click pictures and record videos with the filters applied to it.